 Need web time entry assistance?
 Review instructions for submitting web timesheets (and what to do if you miss the deadline).

 Annual leave accrues at the rate of 8 hours per pay period (24 days per year).
-Leave is pro-rated for employees working less than 40 hours per week.
 Leave may be accumulated up to 40 days (320 hrs) per calendar year.

 During the last pay period of the leave year (December 25 - January 9), leave taken is removed from the leave balance and the carryover limits are applied.
 After that, the leave accrual for the pay period is credited and available for use on the first day of the new leave year.
 This means that an employee's starting leave balance may exceed the previous year's carryover limit.